marczz/git-memo/source/revparse.rst

     a8ca07da52ba219e2c76685b7e59b34da435a007

-The sha is derived from the content, and the size of the file, you can get it from the `sha1sum
+The sha is derived from the content, and the size of the file, you can get it without using git from the `sha1sum
 <http://manpages.debian.org/cgi-bin/man.cgi?query=sha1sum>`_
 command with::